 A beginners guide to buying alpacas in the UK

-Perhaps you are considering buying alpacas in the UK, maybe you are thinking of buying alpacas as either a hobby or as a business enterprise.
+Maybe you are thinking of buying alpacas as either a hobby or as a business enterprise.
 It can be confusing with all the advice available from so many different places.
 This is our beginners guide to buying alpacas in the UK.

 There are many reasons for buying alpacas in the UK and first you should decide how you would like alpacas to be a part of your life.
 Decide on the reasons that you would like to keep and breed alpacas, as your buying decisions should be based on your future breeding plan.
 In this guide I will outline the different reasons for breeding and keeping alpacas and I will explain how we have interpreted those reasons to suit our own plan.